asimihsan/notes/[course] introduction_to_artificial_intelligence_cs-271.md

                 for a in actions:
                     add [path + a -> Result(s, a)] to frontier

+-	Note that we only check if we're at the goal for explored points, not points on the frontier.
+	-	Hence when you first encounter a node you cannot just finish.
+-	TreeSearch very general, differentiated by `remove_choice`.
+How do we decide what part of the frontier to explore next?
 -    **Breath-first search**, aka **Shortest-first search**.
+	-	Guaranteed to find path with fewest steps.
 -    Tree searches don't notice that they're back tracking.
     -    All paths are valid, even if we've gone over them before.
     -    Tree search superimposes a tree on top of the state space.